Cindy Crick Is More Than Just An Attorney

 Few attorneys possess Cindy Crick’s unique combination of abilities and experience.
 She has prosecuted a wide range of criminal cases from domestic violence to capital murder; she has worked with almost every level and agency of state and federal government; and she has worked with schools, universities and companies to investigate potential wrongdoing and identify compliance issues.

-Outside of the office, Cindy is a proud graduate and volunteer with Leadership Greenville where she helps coordinate the annual State Government Day in Columbia, SC.
-She also enjoys serving on the boards of the Greenville Humane Society and Roper Mountain Science Center Association, and devotes time to representing clients pro-bono in the Spartanburg City Homeless Court.
+Outside of the office, Cindy is a proud graduate and volunteer with Leadership Greenville where she helps coordinate the annual State Government Day in Columbia, South Carolina.
+She also enjoys serving on the boards of the Greenville Humane Society and Roper Mountain Science Center Association and devotes time to representing clients pro-bono in the Spartanburg City Homeless Court.